-The sounds of the seaside amusement park in Old Orchard Beach, Maine, call back the summer days of my childhood: the rattle of the cars jostling from side to side as they’re pulled toward the peak of the roller coaster before they plunge down the track, the blast of the buzzer as the power to the bumper cars cuts off, and the calliope music drifting from the carousel that spins small children perched atop carved horses around in lazy circles.
+The sounds of the seaside amusement park in Old Orchard Beach, Maine, call back the summer days of my childhood: the rattle of the cars jostling from side to side as they’re pulled toward the peak of the roller coaster, the blast of the buzzer as the power to the bumper cars cuts out. and the calliope music drifting from the carousel that spins small children perched atop carved horses around in lazy circles.
 The landscape of Palace Playland has shifted since I last lined up to brave the rides, but the thrill the old-time carnival-like atmosphere evokes remains the same.

 It was already dusk when my husband and I pulled into the town ranked # 17 on Yankee Magazine’s list of the Top 25 Beach Towns in New England.
 Having skipped dinner in our haste to get there, we immediately headed to the strip to grab a piece of pizza.
 There’s a dizzying array of food options available downtown, but for the first meal of our weekend trip, only a slice from Rocco’s would do (with a side of pier fries sprinkled with vinegar, of course).

 Despite the cooler breezes that were blowing in as the sun sank in the sky, the crowd milling around us showed no signs of thinning.
-We wound our way past concession stands, midway games and souvenir shops, dodging hordes of children as they herded their parents toward their rides of choice.
+We wound our way past concession stands, midway games and souvenir shops, dodging hordes of children as they herded their parents toward their favorite rides.